digbmc/cwd-toolkit/_projects/03_adding-content.md

 On other projects, there are several more variables that may be helpful to you that you can include in the front matter:

 **permalink**:
+- creates a path or link to the page
+- each new page or project that you create in markdown *needs* a permalink
+- to learn more, go to step 4, Site Navigation.

 **teaser**:
 - the teaser makes an image appear on the front page display